What Really Grinds your Gears? Read our Top 5 Driving Pet Peeves

 4. The rebels without a clue

 Being cool means different things to different people – for some, it’s driving a certain type of car, for others, it’s wearing the right clothes, while some others think it’s all about the music you listen to.

-And then there are those road users who think they’re cool because they don’t indicate – we’ve all seen them, sat in their Citroen 2CVs, steering with one hand, smoking Gauloises with the other, Serge Gainsbourg blaring out as they corner with gay abandon – sans indicators, bien sûr!
+And then there are those road users who think they’re cool because they don’t indicate – we’ve all seen them, steering with one hand, smoking Gauloises with the other, Serge Gainsbourg blaring out as they corner with gay abandon – sans indicators, bien sûr!

 5. Taxi drivers

 I know we said ‘another top 5 driving pet peeves’ but in order to ensure there wasn’t a road user out there we haven’t covered, let’s give Anne the last word…or two…

 Driving can become stressful, but selling your car doesn’t need to be.
 With webuyanycar.com you can get an instant online valuation that will be guaranteed for 7 days to give you plenty of time to get to your local branch.
 With over 250 nationwide there’s bound to be one near you for your convenience.
 Say goodbye to timewasters and haggling, sell your car the quick and easy way.

 April 18, 2019